IBM/aspera-cli/docs/README.erb.md

 ### Faspex 5: Faspex 4-style postprocessing

-<%=tool%> provides command `postprocessing` in plugin `faspex5` to emulate Faspex 4 postprocessing.
+The command command `<%=cmd%> faspex5 postprocessing` emulates Faspex 4 postprocessing script execution in Faspex 5.
-It implements Faspex 5 web hooks, and calls a local script with the same environment as Faspex 4.
+It implements Faspex 5 web hooks and calls a script with the same environment variables as set by Faspex 4.
+Environment variables at set to the values provided by the web hook which are the same as Faspex 4 postprocessing.

+It allows to quickly migrate workflows to Faspex 5 while preserving scripts.
+Nevertheless, on long term, a native approach shall be considered, such as using Aspera Orchestrator or other workflow engine.

 It is invoked like this: